-Rothert and Gall3, reported a study using this approach.
+Rothert and Gall, reported a study using this approach.
 They assembled and ran a detailed model with a smooth tread.
 They also added a complete tread pattern on a section of the tire spanning a distance larger than the length of the contact patch.
 The model was loaded on a section of the circumference adjacent to that where the detailed tread was located.
 It was then rotated so that the detailed tread region rolled into the contact patch.
 This simulated the rolling tire without using a complete 360-degree tread pattern.
 Even with this simplification, the model required 4 months to reach a solution.
 The authors also mentioned two other approaches that would reduce the time required to obtain a solution.
 One method was a combination of global and local approaches.
-A coarse model of the area of interest, is then created and run using the results of the first solution as prescribed loads and displacements.
+A coarse model of the structure is first run to obtain a global solution.
+A second model with more detail in the area of interest, is then created and run using the results of the first solution as prescribed loads and displacements.
 This method suffers from a lack of interaction between the coarse and detailed models.
 With tire tread patterns, it is possible that the carcass is not loaded uniformly, an effect that is not included in the coarse model.

 The authors also commented on the advantages of parallel processing, using a specially designed computer and specially written programs that apply multiple processing units to a single problem.
 In this way, the time to run an analysis can be reduced significantly.
-For example, the processing time can be reduced by almost 50% with one additional processing unit, and by almost 75 % with three.
+For example, the processing time can be reduced by almost 50% with one additional processing unit, and by almost 75% with three.
 In practice, it is not possible to reach the theoretical reduction, the inverse of the number of processors that are assigned to the problem, because there are times during processing that some processors are waiting for the results of a calculation running on another processor.
 Moreover, this failure to attain the maximum improvement becomes more severe as more processing units are added.